Pacifica Spindrift Players Executive Board Bylaws

 • Developing and managing a corporate/business sponsorship program, including ad sales and other corporate giving.

-• Creating and managing a comprehensive list of donors, in partnership with the Executive Director.
+• Creating and managing a comprehensive list of donors.

 • Partnering with Box Office Manager to promote season ticket holder sales and benefits.